Soroush-WP/My-Shop/README.md

 ## Features

 - Searching, Sorting by any type.
-- Responsive & simple Design UI/UX.
+- Responsive & simple UI/UX Design.
 - ProductCart , Login , checkout , and...
 Many more!

 ---